 3 – additional content below the fold (gasp!)

-The video background was formatted and looped using Google’s proprietary WEBM technology and has enabled us to spend less bandwidth delivering the UX than if using a decent-sized image.
-We now offer a super inviting welcome that we believe says volumes about Alison and her books.
-The new subscription via trigger was a decision based purely on statistics and has helped to clean-up what was once a rather obtuse subscription form floating in space.
+The video background has been formatted and looped using Google’s webm container, enabling Alison to spend less bandwidth delivering the UX than if using a decent-sized image instead.
+The site now offers a super inviting welcome that we believe says volumes about Alison and her books.
+A new subscription via trigger was a decision based purely on statistics and has helped to clean-up what was once a rather obtuse subscription form floating in space.
 And yes, content below the fold!
 I’m still in two minds :/ but I like the way it looks so we’re going to go with it for now.